GUI/lua-resty-mail/README.md

 - `username`: Username to use for SMTP authentication. (default: `nil`)
 - `password`: Password to use for SMTP authentication. (default: `nil`)
 - `auth_type`: The type of SMTP authentication to perform.
 Can either be `plain` or `login`. (default: `plain` if username and password are present)
-- `domain`: The domain name used as part of the Message-ID header and presented to the SMTP server during the `EHLO` connection. (default: `localhost.localdomain`)
+- `domain`: The domain name presented to the SMTP server during the `EHLO` connection and used as part of the Message-ID header. (default: `localhost.localdomain`)
 - `timeout_connect`: The timeout (in milliseconds) for connecting to the SMTP server. (default: OpenResty's global `lua_socket_connect_timeout` timeout, which defaults to 60s)
 - `timeout_send`: The timeout (in milliseconds) for sending data to the SMTP server. (default: OpenResty's global `lua_socket_send_timeout` timeout, which defaults to 60s)
 - `timeout_read`: The timeout (in milliseconds) for reading data from the SMTP server. (default: OpenResty's global `lua_socket_read_timeout` timeout, which defaults to 60s)